JohnAdriaan/Edison/README.md

 While most of the code I've written professionally has been threaded, for my ultimate first project it seemed overkill so I went with option 2. - but added some smarts, including auto-repeat.

 ### Project 0.7: [ASCII](ASCII) program
-The SparkFun-provided OLED Block display library came with a number of fonts that you can select.
+The SparkFun-provided OLED Block display library came with a number of fonts that can be selected.
 I wanted to see what they looked like, to design my project's screens.
 Above all I hoped that one (or more) of the fonts included the degree symbol (º) so that I could show my Lat/Long correctly - or whether I'd have to alter the font file or draw the circle myself.

 So for my first actual, from-scratch program I decided to write a program that displayed the fonts, using the OLED Block's buttons for interaction - and to test the new Button module!